Airborne Laboratory for Atmospheric Research

 Part of quantifying GHG emissions from cities requires accurate model depictions of the airflow in and around those cities.
 Cities present a rough surface, often rougher than the natural environment, that can create eddies in the atmosphere which affect mixing and vertical motion, and thus GHG dispersion.
 Turbulent kinetic energy (TKE) is a measure of this turbulence in the atmosphere.

-Our group takes high-frequency wind data from ALAR's BAT probe to quantify the TKE around New York City, (example flight on left,) then simulates the atmosphere on those days in the Weather Research and Forecasting (WRF) model to see how well the model simulates the observed TKE.
-We find that WRF generally underestimates TKE directly downwind of the major skyscrapers in Manhattan (curtain plots below) using several of the different schemes available in WRF for modeling the atmospheric boundary layer.
+Hope et al., J. Appl.
+Meteorol.
+Climatol., 2024 used high-frequency wind data from ALAR's BAT probe to quantify the TKE around New York City, (example flight on left,) then simulated the atmosphere on those days in the Weather Research and Forecasting (WRF) model to see how well the model simulates the observed TKE.
+They found that WRF generally underestimates TKE directly downwind of the major skyscrapers in Manhattan (curtain plots below) using several of the different schemes available in WRF for modeling the atmospheric boundary layer.

 - Quantification of emissions from the northeast corridor: